NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 ## Automate the deployment process using a Powershell script

 In order to make things easier, I have created a small powershell script to run all the commands related to setting up of the Azure Container Apps.
-You can find the script [here](powershell/setup-tech-talks-container-app.ps1).
+You can find the script named `setup-tech-talks-container-app.ps1` in the [powershell](powershell/setup-tech-talks-container-app.ps1) directory.

 This script takes following parameters: